 The Clery Report

-The Report is compiled by the Campus Safety Team which is comprised of the following: Parking and Safety Manager (Clery Coordinator), members of the Pueblo County Sheriff’s Office; Dean of Student Affairs, Director of Student Conduct and Case Management, Associate Vice President of Facilities Management; Director of Environmental Health and Safety, Members of the Office of Institutional Equity, Executive Director of External Affairs, Assistant Dean of Student Conduct and Residence Life & Housing.
+The Report is compiled by the Campus Safety Team which is comprised of the following: Parking and Safety Manager (Clery Coordinator), members of the Pueblo County Sheriff’s Office, Sr. Associate Vice-President for Student Affairs & Dean of Students, Director of Student Conduct and Community Standards, Director of Environmental Systems, Members of the Office of Institutional Equity, Executive Director of Marketing Communications and Community Relations, Assistant Dean of Student Life, Deputy General Counsel.

 Public Health Emergency Notification